justreinvest/data_training_ltm/README.md

 # Learning the Macleay & Partners Data Fundamentals training
 A space for Learning the Macleay's Data Training Resources

-Training resources developed and provided by the JRNSW Data Hub
+Training resources developed and provided by the JRNSW Data Hub:

 <a href="/downloads/Pre Training Prep.docx" download>Pre-training Prep (doc)</a> - how to donwload and install Power BI.